jquense/react-widgets/docs/components/pages/Calendar.api.md

 A formatter for century, the default formats the first and last year of the century like: 1900 - 1999.

 ### isRtl?{ type: 'bool', default: "false" }

-mark whether the widget should render right-to-left.
-This property can also be implicitly passed to the widget through a `childContext` prop (`isRtl`) this allows higher level application components to specify the direction.
+${language.isRtl}

 ### messages?{ type: 'object' }

-Object hash containing display text and/or text for screen readers.
-Use the `messages` object to localize widget text and increase accessibility.
+${language.messages}

 ### messages.moveBack?{ type: 'string', default: '"navigate back"' }

-title and screen reader text for the left arrow button
+title and screen reader text for the left arrow button.

 ### messages.moveForward?{ type: 'string', default: '"navigate forward"' }

-title and screen reader text for the right arrow button
+title and screen reader text for the right arrow button.

 ## Keyboard Navigation